 Looking Articles on a Topic

-- View the Abstract without Leaving the Search Results - If you are unsure if a title is relevant, you can hover over the magnifying glass to view the beginning of the abstract.
+- View the Abstract without Leaving the Search Results - If you are unsure an item is relevant, you can hover over the magnifying glass to view the beginning of the abstract.
 The window also revels the first few subject terms.

 - Finding Subject Terms

-- The most relevant subject terms to the results set are listed on the left in the Subject: Thesaurus Term section.
+- The most relevant subject terms to the results set are listed in the Subject: Thesaurus Term section under Refine Results.

-- Subjects of interesting articles can be found by selecting the title.
-Terms could be used in search to find like articles.
+- Subjects of interesting articles can be found by selecting the article title.
+These subject terms could be used to find like articles.

-- Subject terms can be found by searching the thesaurus.
-The thesaurus provides the official terminology of the database (Thesaurus from menu).
+- Subject terms can be found by selecting Thesaurus from the main menu.
+The thesaurus provides the official terminology of the database.
 The thesaurus terms are indicated above with a * character.

 - Using Filters - Any of the Refine Results limiters can be added or removed from the current search.
-Select the link to add the terms and select the "x" to remove them.
+Select the hyperlink to add the terms and select the "x" to remove them.